-Almond Milk Curd, also known as Hung Yun Dow Foo, is a delightfully light and refreshing almond flavored milk gelatin served with fruit or coconut often served in dim sum restaurants.
+Almond Milk Curd, also known as Hung Yun Dow Foo, is a delightfully light and refreshing almond flavored milk gelatin served with fruit or coconut at dim sum restaurants.
 It is ridiculously easy to make at home and is a perfect dessert for hot summer nights.

 We would usually have it for dessert growing up after Asparagus Beef or Almond Chicken Chow Mein or any other Asian dinner.
 Sometimes Ma’am would make them in these cute little individual lotus bowls she had (ramekins would work as well).
 I also remember seeing mandarin oranges on sale when I was pregnant and the hormones ordered me to make it!!
 If you have been pregnant, you understand.